-However, in incidents where your security detail gets into an altercation and someone gets hurt, the association may find themselves in the middle of a civil suit.
+However, in incidents where your security detail gets into an altercation and someone gets hurt, the association may find itself in the middle of a civil suit.
 Commercial general liability coverage protects boards against civil suits, usually paying for:

 Damages, if approved by the court

 For example, every association will - in one way or another - be exposed to fidelity bonds and directors and officers liability.
 Without the right type of coverage, associations can be at risk for significant losses.
 Staying proactive is key.
-For example, board members are responsible for reviewing their community's financial every month to ensure that all money going out is for legitimate expenses.
+For example, board members are responsible for reviewing their community's finances every month to ensure that all money going out is for legitimate expenses.

 Liabilities aren't always easy to identify.
-Relationships with employees, volunteers and outside vendors deserve close scrutiny to prevent financial and legal exposure for community associations.
+Relationships with employees, volunteers, and outside vendors deserve close scrutiny to prevent financial and legal exposure for community associations.